flprojects-nov/fl-iomt-ids-analysis/README.md

-Federated Learning for IoMT Intrusion Detection
-Code for the manuscript: “Federated Learning for IoMT Intrusion Detection: A Communication-Efficient Topology Comparison” This repository contains the complete implementation used in our experimental study comparing four federated learning (FL) topologies for intrusion detection in IoMT and general network environments:
+///Federated Learning for IoMT Intrusion Detection//// Code for the manuscript: “Federated Learning for IoMT Intrusion Detection: A Communication-Efficient Topology Comparison” This repository contains the complete implementation used in our experimental study comparing four federated learning (FL) topologies for intrusion detection in IoMT and general network environments:
 •	FedAvg (Centralized Federated Averaging)